RavensbourneWebMedia/Digital_Advertising/README.md

 * Learn how to **evaluate and refine** your ideas into a creatively compelling and clearly communicated campaign.
 * Leanr how the use of the web and social media can help to **spread creative ideas** quickly around the globe.

+If you would like to read the full unit brief, this can be found on [moodle](TO:DO Add link to Moodle)

 # Plan

 When | In class | Homework | Blog